kstep/graphicsmagick/www/index.rst

 GraphicsMagick is `copyrighted <Copyright.html>`_ by the GraphicsMagick Group as well as many others.

-Here are just a few `examples <images/examples.jpg>`_ of what GraphicsMagick can do:
+Here are just a few examples of what GraphicsMagick can do:

   * Convert an image from one format to another (e.g. TIFF to JPEG)